mobinasri/flagger/test_wdls/toil_on_slurm/README.md

 This directory contains test files and tables for the workflows listed below:

 1. **long_read_aligner_scattered.wdl**: This workflow is designed to align long reads to any reference or assembly which can be either diploid or haploid.
 Currently this workflow supports using minimap2, winnowmap and veritymap (veritymap is experimental and not tested reliably yet).
-Detailed descriptions of input parameters are included in the related WDL file.
+Detailed descriptions of input parameters are included in the related WDL file. ([github link](https://github.com/mobinasri/flagger/blob/dev-0.3.0/wdls/workflows/long_read_aligner_scattered.wdl), [dockstore link](https://dockstore.org/workflows/github.com/mobinasri/flagger/LongReadAlignerScattered:dev-0.3.0?tab=info))

 2. **flagger_end_to_end.wdl**: This workflow is designed to run Flagger for evaluating a diploid assembly.
-Its primary inputs consist of one fasta file per assembled haplotype and one bam file containing the long read alignments to the diploid assembly.
+Its primary inputs consist of one fasta file per assembled haplotype and one bam file containing the long read alignments to the diploid assembly. ([github link](https://github.com/mobinasri/flagger/blob/dev-0.3.0/wdls/workflows/flagger_end_to_end.wdl), [dockstore link](https://dockstore.org/workflows/github.com/mobinasri/flagger/FlaggerEndToEnd:dev-0.3.0?tab=info))

 These wdls can be found in `wdls/workflows/` including detailed descriptions of their input parameters.